Concatenate Strings in Python: +, +=, join(), and more

 # SyntaxError: invalid syntax

-The + operation between different types results in an error.
+Using the + operator between different types results in an error.

 s1 = 'aaa'